vishwassingh45/Basic-DSA/Binary_Search/README.md

 Explanation: The array 'a' contains the 'key' = 3, so we return True.

-9. Floor valuein Sorted Array
+9. Floor value in Sorted Array
      The floor of x is the largest element in the array which is smaller than or equal to x.

      Example 1: